Ashio Copper Mine

 The Ashio Copper Mine (足尾銅山, Ashio Dōzan) was a copper mine located in the town of Ashio, Tochigi (now part of the city of Nikkō, Tochigi), in the northern Kantō region of Japan.
 It was the site of Japan's first major pollution disaster in the 1880s and the scene of the 1907 miners' riots.
 The pollution disaster led to the birth of the Japanese environmental movement and the 1897 Third Mine Pollution Prevention Order.
 It also triggered changes in the mine's operations, which had played a role in the 1907 riots, part of a string of mining disputes in 1907.
-During World War II the mine was worked by POW forced labour.
+During World War II the mine was worked by slave labour which was forced upon POWs of various nationalities.

 History

 Copper deposits are recorded as having been discovered in the area around the year 1550, but exploitation did not begin until two local households received an official permit in 1610 to establish a mine.
 In 1611, copper from the site was presented to officials of the shogunate; and shortly thereafter, Ashio was officially listed as a copper mine belonging to the Tokugawa shogunate.
 Copper, including that produced at the Ashio mine, played an important role in the solidification of Tokugawa rule in the early part of the 1600s and later became Japan's chief metal export after 1685.
 Copper from the mine was used in the minting of Kan'ei Tsūhō copper coins and in the roofing for the Shoganate's temple of Zōjō-ji in Edo.
 At its peak, the mine produced about 1,200 tons annually; however, Japan's mining industry began to decline during the latter part of the Edo period and the Ashio mine was almost closed at the time of the Meiji restoration.
 It became privately owned in 1871 following the industrialization initiated by the Meiji restoration, by which time production had dropped to less than 150 tons per year.
 In 1877, however, it became the property of Furukawa Ichibei, who then used the financial backing of Shibusawa Eiichi and the finding of new veins of copper to modernize and expand the mine with modern technology and foreign mining engineering expertise.
 By the 1880s production had increased dramatically, reaching 2286 tons by 1884, which accounted for 26 percent of Japan's copper production.
 A year later, the mine was producing over nine million tons, and by the end of the century, it accounted for 40 percent of Japan's copper production.
 During the Meiji period, arsenic trioxide became a major secondary product of the mine, and large amounts of sulfuric acid was also used for minerals extraction.